muratk5n/thirdwave/en/README.md

 ---

+*Finch* is supposed to take place in 2030 -- 9 years away..
+And the roboticist guy had strong AI tech?
+Sci wouldn't have advanced that far.. not with the current neural, "deep" approaches.
+He'd have the dog and some bizarre chatbot that spits out random facts from Encyclopedia Brittanica.
+I'd rather have all published novels be read aloud to me through Text-to-Speech, or have re-runs of MASH.

+---

+*I Am Mother*, *Finch*, sad movies..
+Where's da hope man?

+---

 WB/Munger joint interviews are hilarious.
 Munger keeps calling other approaches "twaddles".

 ---

 Buy/hold is not always boring.
-Can still do quickies, bcz you know something others dont, the company is good..
+Can still do "quickies", bcz you know something others dont, the company is good..
 Falls will be accompanied by rises, there'll be return to trend.

 ---